-In a technology driven world, it’s impossible to keep your children offline, and trying to do so will only hold them back.
-So, making it safe is one of your many responsibilities as a parent, and this guide can help you recognise the risks and take steps to reduce them.
+In a tech driven world, it’s impossible to keep your children offline.
+So, making it safe is one thing you can do as a parent.
+This guide can help you recognise the risks and take steps to reduce them.

 The way that children access the internet is changing all the time.
 Everything from tablets and smartphones to games consoles, TV’s and laptops are now online.

 The use of internet enabled devices in schools is also a growing trend.
 Primary schools across Ireland use tablets and computers, and this increases further in secondary schools, including for homework.

 During lockdown due to COVID-19, most children relied on laptops for homeschooling and online teaching.

 Online learning platforms, emails, text messages, WhatsApp and Zoom, are all examples of tools being used for communication and lessons.
 However, most of these methods are dependent on a reliable broadband connection, that many Irish households lack.

 The first step to protecting your children online is to identify and understand the most common risks they could face.